 Process Modelling and Analysis

-CISR research has focused on Rapid Modelling methodologies to facilitate the generation of complex models faster, at less cost and with incomplete information.
-CISR has an extensive track record in the research and development of simulation and decision support technologies.
+IISRI research has focused on Rapid Modelling methodologies to facilitate the generation of complex models faster, at less cost and with incomplete information.
+IISRI has an extensive track record in the research and development of simulation and decision support technologies.
 Our technologies have applications in:

 - Modelling and analysis of logistics and materials handling facilities and processes;